 7. Use Tutoring Responsibly

 Working with a tutor can help you to increase your knowledge, but it must be done responsibly to maintain your academic integrity.
 You must produce your own work at all stages and independently meet the expectations of the course.
 Also, be sure you are working with a UAGC-approved tutor through Canvas.
 Some tutoring sites market themselves as tutoring but are actually exploiting student work.
+Beware of “tutors” that reach out through social media who are also attempting to intercept and sell your work or use your login credentials to work on your assignments.
+Do not share your login credentials with others as this is a violation of the Student Community Standards.
+Students are responsible for submitting original and independent work.

 Useful Guide(s):